-Fig. 5.
-Each trial started by a 15s neutral clip and continued by playing one emotional clip.
-The self-assessment was done at the end of each trial.
-There were 20 trials in each session of experiment.
-The participants were informed about the experiment and their rights with a verbal introduction, by email and through a consent form.
+The participants were informed about the experiment and their rights with a verbal introduction, by e-mail, and through a consent form.
 Participants were trained about the interface before the experiment and during the setup time.
 The participants were also introduced to the meaning of arousal, valence in the self-assessment procedure, and to the nature of the video content.

-In emotional-affective experiments the bias from the emotional state needs to be removed.
-For this purpose before each emotional video a short neutral clip randomly selected from the clips provided by the Stanford psychophysiology laboratory [2] was shown to the participants.
+In emotional-affective experiments, the bias from the emotional state needs to be removed.
+For this purpose, before each emotional video, a short neutral clip randomly selected from the clips provided by the Stanford psychophysiology laboratory [2] was shown to the participants.

 Each trial started with a short neutral clip.
 After watching the short neutral clip, one of the 20 video clips was played.
-Video clips were played from the dataset in random order.
-After watching the video clip, the participant filled in the self-assessment form which appeared automatically.
+Video clips were played from the data set in random order.
+After watching the video clip, the participant filled in the self-assessment form, which appeared automatically.
 In total, the time interval between the start of a trial and the end of the self-reporting phase was approximately two and half minutes.
 This interval included playing the neutral clip, playing the emotional clip, performing the self-assessment.
-Running of the whole protocol took in average 50 minutes in addition to 30 minutes setup time (see Fig. 5).
+Running of the whole protocol took, on average, 50 minutes, in addition to 30 minutes setup time (see Fig. 5).